-- (6) All mobile homes located outside mobile home parks shall have the wheels removed, and shall be mounted upon a permanent type foundation or have fire resistant skirting installed around the bottom of the mobile home. - (7) All permits shall be issued subject to compliance with all other applicable codes and ordinances of the city, and with all applicable deed restrictions. - (8) No driveway shall be permitted in the front yard of any mobile home occupied as living quarters except along either side of the lot at a right angle to the street.
+mobile home parks shall have the wheels removed, and shall type foundation or have fire resistant skirting installed around

+- (7) All permits shall be issued subject to compliance with all other applicable codes and ordinances of the city, and with all applicable deed restrictions. - (8) No driveway shall be permitted in the front yard of any mobile home occupied as living quarters except along either side of the lot at a right angle to the street.